edina/nbexchange/README.md

 - `full_name`: The optional full name, if supplied by the remote authenticator.
   - The full name appears in the `formgrader` UI.
   - nbgrader stores `first_name` and `last_name`
-- `email`: An email address for the user, if supplied by the remote authenticator.
-  - This is an nbgrader field, nbexchange doesn't use it itself
-- `lms_user_id`: This is the identifier for the user in the LMS/VLE, if supplied by the remote authenticator.
-  - This is an nbgrader field, nbexchange doesn't use it itself
-  - _username_ to access the system running notebooks is probably not the same as the ID the LMS uses to idnetify the user.
 - `course_id`: The course code as used in nbgrader (eg `cool course`).
   - This is `course_id` not `course_code`, as nbgrader uses `course_id` for this piece of data.
   - Note that any of the characters `{}(){}/\` will give nbgrader a problem [beyond nbexchange]
 - `course_title`: A long name for the course (eg `A course of understanding thermondynamics in bulk refrigerant transport`).
 - `course_role`: The role of the user, normally `Student` or `Instructor`. (currently only `Instructor` get privilaged actions).
 - `org_id`: As mentioned above, nbexchange divides courses and users across organisations.
 This is an id (numeric) for the org_id for the user.
 It defaults to `1` if not given.

+In addition, it will look for the optional
+- `email`: An email address for the user, if supplied by the remote authenticator.
+  - This is an nbgrader field, nbexchange doesn't use it itself
+- `lms_user_id`: This is the identifier for the user in the LMS/VLE, if supplied by the remote authenticator.
+  - This is an nbgrader field, nbexchange doesn't use it itself
+  - _username_ to access the system running notebooks is probably not the same as the ID the LMS uses to idnetify the user.

+.... these are not used by the exchange, however are passed to the Gradebook database if supplied.

 ## Configuring `nbgrader` to use the alternative exchange in Jupyterlab/Jupyter-Notebook